turbot/steampipe-mod-digitalocean-thrifty/docs/index.md

 # DigitalOcean Thrifty Mod

 Be Thrifty on DigitalOcean!
-This mod checks for unused resources and opportunities to optimize your spend on AWS.
+This mod checks for unused resources and opportunities to optimize your spend on DigitalOcean.

 ## References